vantage-sh/docs.vantage.sh/docs/tagging.md

 6. Enable the **Can Override** toggle if you want the virtual tag to override an existing service cost value.
 For example, if you create a virtual tag that conflicts with an existing provider tag, this option will override the existing provider tag key in Vantage reports.
 7. In the **Values** section, click **+Add**.
 Select whether you want to create a **Custom Value**, **Business Metric**, or **Cost Based** value.
 Click through the tabs below for instructions on each value type.
    :::note
    You cannot use an existing virtual tag within the filters for virtual tags with forms of cost allocation (i.e., Business Metric or Cost Based virtual tags).
 You can, however, select an existing provider tag (e.g., one that comes from AWS).
-If you attempt to select an allocated virtual tag as part of your filter criteria, this following message is displayed.
+If you attempt to select an allocated virtual tag as part of your filter criteria, the following message is displayed.

     <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="A message in a virtual tag filter indicating you cannot use allocated virtual tags for filter criteria in another tag" width="80%" src="/img/tags-dynamic-tot.png" />
     </div>

-    You can use existing virtual tags in the Output Costs Filter for Custom Value virtual tags.
+    You can use existing virtual tags in the **Output Costs Filter** for Custom Value virtual tags.
 See the [Nested Virtual Tags](/tagging#nested-virtual-tags) section for details.
    :::
    <Tabs>
    <TabItem value="custom" label="Add Custom Value" default>